 Will and Weasel started writing and rehearsing together as a duo in 2015.
-They have been perming live regularly ever since and are due to release their debut album, ‘Fossils Of The Mind’ in late 2017.
+They have been perming live regularly ever since and release their debut album, ‘Fossils Of The Mind’ in Jan 2018.

 Weasel brings a dynamic sonic energy to the piano based, soulful and honest songs written by Will.
 The live performances are free flowing and expressive as genres move through rock, drum and bass, classical and singer-songwriter.

 Their debut album has been recorded in The Wood Room at Real World Studios and at Crossleaze Studios.
 It is being mixed and produced by Charlie Grimsdale and features musicians Bethany Porter and Sue Lord on strings and Joe Holweger on bass.
 In additional to this a temporary choir was formed to record vocals on ‘Golden Ratio’.

 The duo are planning on playing some choice venues and festivals throughout 2018.
 All information can be found on their website <click here>.

 Images below courtesy of Rupert Barker (c) 2017

 The Home Fires released their debut album ‘This Too Shall Pass’ in 2013.
 In recent years they have been lighting up folk and acoustic clubs and festivals, building a strong following and reputation.